Arrested for Heroin Possession in NJ?

-Bergen County NJ Criminal Lawyers with Offices in Hackensack, New Jersey
+Bergen County NJ Heroin Charge Attorney with Offices in Hackensack, New Jersey

 A heroin charge is one of the most serious drug crimes in the State of New Jersey.
 The reality is that drug abuse is no longer just an “inner city” concern.
 Heroin addiction has become a real problem in suburbs throughout New Jersey.
 People in these more affluent areas are using heroin as a cheaper alternative to prescription pills and other drugs.
 NJ prosecutors have responded to the spread of heroin in New Jersey by seeking maximum penalties in heroin possession and heroin distribution cases.
 If you are caught in possession of even a small amount of heroin, you could be looking at significant prison time, as well as a drug crime conviction on your permanent record.
 That’s why it is imperative that you contact an experienced criminal defense lawyer immediately.